Skip to main content

 Artist: Daphne Mayo

-Description of artwork: The Women's War Memorial depicts a solemn procession of the infantry and their horse-drawn guns, beautifully carved in Helidon sandstone.
+Description of artwork: The Women's War Memorial shows a solemn infantry procession with horse-drawn guns, carved beautifully in Helidon sandstone.

 Materials: Helidon Sandstone